 We have a significant number of long-lived assets on our consolidated balance sheet.
 Under GAAP, we are required to review our long-lived assets for impairment when events or circumstances indicate that the carrying value of such assets may not be recoverable or such assets will no longer be utilized in the operating fleet.
 The carrying value of a long-lived asset is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 If business conditions or other factors cause the expected undiscounted cash flows to decline, we may be required to record non-cash impairment charges.
 Events and conditions that could result in impairment in the value of our long-lived assets include changes in the industry in which we operate, competition, advances in technology, adverse changes in the regulatory environment, or other factors leading to a reduction in our expected long-term profitability.
-For example, during the fiscal year ended December 31, 2018, we evaluated the future deployment of our idle fleet under then-current market conditions and determined to retire and re-utilize key components of 103 compressor units, or approximately 33,000 horsepower, that were previously used to provide services in our business.
-As a result, we recognized impairments of \$8.7 million during the year ended December 31, 2018.
-The USA Compression Predecessor did not recognize any impairment of long-lived assets during the years ended December 31, 2017 or 2016.
+For example, for the years ended the years ended December 31, 2019 and 2018, we evaluated the future deployment of our idle fleet under then-current market conditions and determined to retire and re-utilize key components of 33 and 103 compressor units, respectively, or approximately 11,000 and 33,000 horsepower, respectively, that were previously used to provide services in our business.
+As a result, we recorded \$5.9 million and \$8.7 million in impairment of compression equipment for the years ended December 31, 2019 and 2018, respectively.